AmyB173/aimfor9-mathsGCSE/README.md

 ### Changes from initial planning

+Without realising it, I had created too much work for the project.
+To this end, the following changed were made:

+- User Story C has been deliberately removed as it is not essential to the essence of the project and is a "nice-to have".
+- As the project was only on the algebra topics, it has not been necessary to provide a full list of all the topics needed for Grade 9 and would create some confusion (why are all topics listed if we are only being tested on the algebra?)
+- Intially, I had imagined giving *very* personalised ways to improve by linking specific videos and worksheets to each question they did not master.
+This would have been a tremendous amount of work.
+I have simplified this to direct them towards websites that all have videos and worksheets on all the topics in the test and it would only require them to navigate to the website and find the topic.

+I also decided to have the option to enter the email at the end, as I didn't want it to be a pre-requisite for taking the test.
+I wanted it to be accessible.
+They can choose at the end whether they would like their results emailed.

 ### Future implementations

+- To have an option to check back later and see if you've improved (with different questions).
+This would need to be implemented with a second set of modules with the same topics but different questions.

+- To have more personalisation in the results, where specific videos and worksheets are given for each topic.

+- To have the option to save your results as a pdf instead of emailed.

+- To have the test only accessible to those sign up to a mailing list (for marketing purposed)

+- To offer all the topics needed to achieve a Grade 9.

 ## Tools and Technologies Used
  - Custom HTML and CSS were used throughout.